elbeno/testinator/README.md

  * Clang 3.5/libc++
  * GCC 4.9.1/libstdc++

+Testinator is dsitributed under the MIT license.
+See LICENSE for details.

 ## Basic setup

 Testinator is a header-only library.
 To use it in the simplest way, a complete